aimms/how-to/C_Mathematical_Modeling/109-convert-compound-sets.rst

 You can convert cases with compound data to shadow cases using a tool in the ``DeprecateCompoundSetUtilities`` library.

-You can either choose to do all cases using the folder option, or do case by case using the file option.
-If copying multiple cases at once, all the cases must be contained in one folder.
+You can convert multiple cases contained in one folder using the *Folder* option, or convert each case separately using the *File* option.

 #.
 Go to ``Deprecate Compound Set Control Page`` of the ``DeprecateCompoundSetUtilities`` library.

 #.
-In the section labeled *Forward - creating shadow cases*
+In the section labeled *Forward - creating shadow cases*:

     a.
-Specify the input file/folder (with original cases containing compound data).
+Specify the input file/folder (to pull original cases containing compound data).
     #.
-Specify the output file/folder (to populate with cases containing atomic data).
+Specify the output file/folder (to push converted cases containing atomic data).
     #.
 Then click the *Copy* button to convert.

 .. _Step_Conversion_Adapt_Model: